 - You only have a specific time to invoke the termination.

-- If you don’t terminate, your contract will be rolled over for a further 12 months.
+- If you don’t terminate, your contract will be rolled over for at least 12 months.

 - An expired contract with no new agreement invokes “out of contract” rates.

 Rollover and Out of Contract Rates

 The worse case scenario for a business owner is if the termination goes ahead, but you haven’t signed a new contract.
 In these circumstances, you’re in no contract at all, and the energy companies have special rates that they will apply.

 These are termed “out of contract” rates, and these are even higher than the rollover rates.
 These tariffs are the most expensive available and will be paid until you sign up for a new contract.

 Most business and commercial customers have energy contracts for fixed periods lasting one year or longer.
 Within the contract wording, will be a specific period of time when you can invoke termination and switch to another supplier.

 These terms are also shown in your renewal letter that is sent by some suppliers.
 If you miss these deadlines, you’ll be automatically rolled over for another year.

 Step 2: Check the Latest Prices Available

 Once you have the termination process in hand, you can start to check the whole market for the latest prices.

 Ways in Which to Obtain Quotes

 Here are the choices you have to find the latest and the best available prices in the marketplace.

 - Visit or telephone each of the big six suppliers and ask for a quote.
 There are other companies available that may offer lower prices, which you could overlook.

 - Use an online service of a specialist who has the expertise and knowledge to know the best time of year to strike a deal.
 If you enter your details here, we’ll find you the best prices available for your business.

 - Contact an energy broker who can help manage the entire process on your behalf.
 Their services include pricing; help with reducing your consumption through efficiency and carbon offset credit obligations you may have.